 FUNDING AREAS: Rural Oklahoma public classrooms, arts and humanities, science, literacy, community, scholarships

-This foundation regularly awards grants for teaching enhancements for classrooms, community literacy programs at public libraries, and scholarships.
-It has awarded over $800,000 to these types of causes and through two grant programs.
-Today the classroom enhancement grants serve 20 rural counties in Oklahoma: Adair, Atoka, Bryan, Caddo, Cherokee, Choctaw, Coal, Greer, Harmon, Haskell, Jackson, Johnston, Kiowa, Latimer, Le Flore, McCurtain, Pushmataha, Sequoyah, Tillman, and Washita.
+Overall, grants range from $1,000 to $15,000.
+View lists of recent grants on the foundation website pages for each of its giving programs.
+The foundation’s grants serve 20 rural counties in Oklahoma: Adair, Atoka, Bryan, Caddo, Cherokee, Choctaw, Coal, Greer, Harmon, Haskell, Jackson, Johnston, Kiowa, Latimer, Le Flore, McCurtain, Pushmataha, Sequoyah, Tillman, and Washita.
 The foundation looks to the National Center for Education Statistics’ rural codes to help determine grantee eligibility.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only.)